MillenniumDB/MillenniumDB/doc/quad_model/query_language.md

 - If `GP1` and `GP2` are **graph patterns**, `GP1 OPTIONAL { GP2 }` is a **graph pattern**

 # WHERE Statement
 A query may not have a WHERE statement.
-The WHERE statement filters the results obtained by the MATCH statement according to certain **Expression**.
+The WHERE statement filters the results obtained by the MATCH statement according to certain **Expression**. **Node patterns** can be filtered by writing `?x == (Foo)`.
 All results that not evaluate the given expression into `true` are filtered out.

 # ORDER BY Statement
 A query may not have a ORDER BY statement.
 You can specify how the order works with the keywords `ASC` and `DESC` after each element.
 If the order is not specified the default is `ASC`.